Harrah's Atlantic City: History

 Harrah's Atlantic City was conceived, and initial construction started, by a partnership of LM Walters Co and Holiday Inns.
 It was originally to be named the "Holiday Inn Marina Casino".
 Holiday Inns purchased Harrah's Corporation, following the death of Harrah's founder Bill Harrah, during construction of the facility.
-Though Bill Harrah did not participate in the new casino's development, the facility was re-branded Harrah's Marina Resort prior to opening.
+Though Bill Harrah did not participate in the new casino's development, the facility was re-branded Harrah's Marina Hotel Casino prior to opening.
 The new casino was located in the marina district – the first casino in Atlantic City not located on the famous boardwalk.
 Harrah's Waterfront Tower rises 46 stories above the Marina in Atlantic City.

 Harrah's opened on Saturday November 22, 1980 with a 506-room hotel tower, now known as the Coastal Tower, and became the top-grossing casino in the city.
 In 1986, Harrah's opened the new all-suite Atrium Tower, due to the complex's popularity and the opening of Trump's Castle across the road.
 Another expansion occurred in 1997 with the opening of the Marina Tower.
 The Harbour, Atrium, and Marina towers each stand at 16 stories tall, and the Atrium Tower is connected to the Coastal and Marina towers by hallways on each floor.
 In 2002, the 25-story Bayview Tower opened, along with expanded gaming space.

 The Waterfront Tower opened in 2008, along with a new pool and a spa, to better compete with the nearby Borgata, which opened in 2003.
 The hotel tower is Atlantic City's second tallest building, at 525 feet.
 At night, the entire surface of the tower displays varying digital images.
 On a square footage basis, this installation is believed to be the largest exterior LED display surface in the world.

 In November 2016, Harrah's began renovating the 450 Bayview rooms/suites.
 The rooms will look like the ones in the Valley Tower at Harrah's in Las Vegas.
 Floors 4, 5, & 6 were done before Christmas 2016 and opened on December 23, 2016.
 The full renovations were completed in 2017.
 In late 2018, Harrah's announced its 507 room/suite Harbour Tower would be renamed the Coastal Tower and completely renovated to look similar to the recently renovated Bayview Tower rooms.
-The first set of rooms will open on Thursday February 7th, 2019, and the rest of the rooms should be completed by summer 2019.
+The first set of rooms will open on Thursday February 7, 2019, and the rest of the rooms should be completed by summer 2019.

 In July 2020, Eldorado Resorts acquired Caesars Entertainment, taking over operations of the property.
 In connection with that acquisition, Vici Properties bought the real estate of Harrah's Atlantic City for $599 million and leased it back to Eldorado (newly renamed as Caesars Entertainment).

-In the first half of 2022, Harrah’s Atlantic City brought $37.3 million in revenue, returning to the pre-COVID 2019 levels of profitability.